Bhuvanesh-Verma/Stance-Classification/README.md

 experiment/prediction/sentiment/lpt_prediction.txt
 ```

 2. Predicted Targets
 First we predict the [claim targets](experiment/prediction/target/prediction.txt) and then using the predicted
 claim target, we predict [sentiment towards predicted target](experiment/prediction/sentiment/lpt_prediction_from_pred.txt)
-and then we used the predicted target to [predict relation](experiment/prediction/contrast/prediction_from_pred.txt).
+and then we use the predicted target to [predict relation](experiment/prediction/contrast/prediction_from_pred.txt).
 These prediction files are used to evaluate model.

 ```